duke-malaria-collaboratory/BRAVA/README.md

 4. For haplotypes that have 1 SNP difference, occur in the same sample, and have a > 8 times read depth difference between them within that sample, removed the hapltoype with the lower read depth from that sample.
 You can change the 8 to a different read depth ratio in the config file ("read_depth_ratio").
 5. If a haplotype is defined by a single variant position that is only variable within that haplotype, then it is removed.

+`get_read_summaries` runs a bash script that pulls statistics from the summary files produced during the trim_and_filter rule for later manipulation in R.

+`create_summaries` outputs csv files that summarizes the trim and read counts.

 ## Quick Start

 1. Clone or download this repo.